AryanKaushal2002/Heart-Disease-Prediction-Model/README.md

 ## Acknowledgments

-- The Heart Disease Prediction dataset is provided by [Heart-Disease-Prediction-Model](Heart-Disease-Prediction-Model).
+- The Heart Disease Prediction dataset is provided by [Kaggle](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).
 - The model implementation and techniques are inspired by various resources and tutorials in the field of machine learning.

 For more details and a step-by-step guide, refer to the [Jupyter Notebook file](https://github.com/AryanKaushal2002/Heart-Disease-Prediction-Model/blob/main/Heart%20Disease%20Prediction%20model/Heart_Disease_Prediction.ipynb) in this repository.